 Modifying a Trustee's Rights to a Directory or File

 You can modify trustee rights to a directory or file through NetWare Administrator or RIGHTS.EXE.
 The NetWare Administrator procedure is documented in this section.
-(See NetWare Administrator or RIGHTS in Utilities Reference for a general description of these utilities.)
+(See NetWare Administrator or RIGHTS for a general description of these utilities.)